-- The last set of accounts for your church, in PDF; - The church's bank account details; - The church's governing document (constitution), signed by the charity trustees and saved as a PDF; - You will also need the following information from each charity trustee: - Name (first names and surname); - Address; - Date of birth; - Date of appointment as trustee; - An email address (unless the trustee does not have one) and telephone number; - Whether the trustee is a trustee of another registered charity. - When you collect this information, you should ensure that no individual is disqualified or barred from being a charity trustee.
+- The last set of accounts for your church, in a PDF format; - The church's bank account details; - The church's governing document (constitution), signed by the charity trustees, in PDF; - You will also need the following information from each charity trustee: - Name (first names and surname); - Address;

+- Date of birth; - Date of appointment as trustee; - An email address (unless the trustee does not have one) and telephone number; - Whether the trustee is a trustee of another registered charity.

+When you collect this information, you should ensure that no individual is disqualified or barred from being a charity trustee.
 It will be sufficient to ask each charity trustee to formally confirm that they are not disqualified.
-Some people are disqualified by law from acting as charity trustees, including: - Anyone who has been convicted of an offence involving deception or dishonesty, unless the conviction is spent; - Anyone who is an undischarged bankrupt; - o Anyone who has previously been removed from trusteeship of a charity by the Court or the Commissioners for misconduct or mismanagement;

-- Anyone who is under a disqualification order under the Company Directors Disqualification Act 1986; - o Anyone under 18 years of age (16 years of age for a CIO).
+Some people are disqualified by law from acting as charity trustees, including:

+- Anyone who has been convicted of an offence involving deception or dishonesty, unless the conviction is spent; - Anyone who is an undischarged bankrupt; - Anyone who has previously been removed from trusteeship of a charity by the Court or the Commissioners for misconduct or mismanagement; - Anyone who is under a disqualification order under the Company Directors Disqualification Act 1986; - Anyone under 18 years of age (16 years of age for a CIO).